woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 This section discusses how to set up GeoServer with multiple users based on a common security scenario.

-.. todo:: For more details on the mechanics of how to set up users, please read the _GeoServer security_ documentation, specifically the section of _SOMETHING_.
+For more details on the mechanics of how to set up users, please read the `security <../../../geoserver/security>`_ section of the `GeoServer documentation <../../../geoserver/>`_, specifically the section on `users, groups, and roles <../../../geoserver/webadmin/security/ugr.html>`_.

 Users in GeoServer
 ------------------